ixdat/ixdat/docs/source/diving_deeper/backend.rst

 ``numpy.ndarray``.
 Each relational backend maps these to its own storage types.
 SQLite stores containers as JSON and arrays as blobs.
 As described above, the column named ``data`` stays in the file until its property is accessed; other array columns load with the object's ordinary values.
+Pandas represents text columns as object arrays.
+When every item in such an array is a string, SQLite stores it as a native NumPy Unicode array so that it can be loaded safely without pickle.
 A column which is not listed has no fixed type and stores its scalar value directly.
 Saving a container or array to an untyped column raises a ``DataBaseError`` naming the column.

 The key in ``relationships`` is the Python attribute holding the linked object.
 ``Relationship`` names the linked table and the attribute holding its saved id.